Rex Cherryman: Biography

 In addition to films, Cherryman was frequently involved with Broadway and various summer stock productions including the Denham Theatre in Denver, and the Aladdin Theatre in San Francisco, where he first met Barbara Stanwyck.
 He made several notable appearances on the stage.
 Among them were the musical comedy Topsy and Eva which ran from 1924 through 1925, The Valley of Content in 1925, and the Willard Mack penned drama The Noose, which ran from 1926 through 1927.
 While performing in The Noose, Cherryman had an affair with fellow cast member Stanwyck.
 The Noose subsequently became one of the biggest hits of the season and helped launch Stanwyck's career.
 Cherryman's last stint on Broadway was a starring role in the 1927 dramatic production of The Trial of Mary Dugan opposite actor Robert Cummings at the National Theatre.

-While sailing to France to read for a play in Paris, Cherryman contracted septic poisoning and died in Le Havre, France on August 10, 1928, at the age of 31.
-His body was cremated in France and the ashes were returned to his mother and now are at Forest Lawn Memorial Park, Glendale, California.
-Esther's remains are in the same vault.
+Barbara Stanwyck reportedly fell in love with Cherryman, who was her co-star in the play, The Noose.
+In early 1928, Cherryman suffered illness and his physician advised him to take a sea voyage, so he set sail for Le Havre, France, intending to continue on to Paris, where Stanwyck and he had arranged to meet.
+While at sea, he contracted septic poisoning and died shortly after arriving in France at the age of 31.
+His body was cremated in France, the ashes were returned to his mother, and now are at Forest Lawn Memorial Park, Glendale, California.
+Lamb's remains are in the same vault.